-The Foundry partners with schools and community agencies to provide after school options and provide day programs that enable participants to fufill Career Development and Occupational Studies (CDOS) requirements.
+The Foundry partners with schools, community groups and agencies to provide after school options and day programs that enable participants to fulfill STEAM, Career Development or Occupational Studies (CDOS) requirements.

-Working with our local schools, we are currently developing programming to support computer assisted design and making in all four of our shops or labs.
-Thanks to The Garman Family Foundation, Ralph C. Wilson, and The Emerging Philanthropists of Color for their grants in support of these programs.
+Working with our local institutions we are currently developing programming to support computer assisted design and making in all four of our shops or labs.
+Thanks to The Garman Family Foundation, Ralph C. Wilson, and The Emerging Philanthropists of Color for their grants in support of these sessions.

 The Foundry has offered hands-on learning for after school programs since its inception in 2013.
 Our Make It Program was born out of the recognition that many youth need interactive exploratory activities which allow them to experiment in our shops and labs as they consider possible career options.
 The Make It Program offers multiple sessions throughout the year where students can select to explore different opportunities.
 Focused career options are rooted in design and advanced manufacturing, woodworking, metalwork, fiber and textiles as well as maker-based technologies.

-Program Needs: Depending on the structure of the program, funding ranges between $2500 and $10000 per program per year.
+Program Needs: Depending on the structure of the program, funding ranges between $2500 and $10,000 annually.
 Currently supported by individual donors, grants, after school funds for our community.

 Growth: We are looking to build partnerships with other k-12+ educational organizations to broaden support.
 If you are a teacher, administrator, or program director please reach out!

-Funding Needs: The Foundry needs to cover the cost of an instructor, use of our facilities and admin time for coordinating with clients, picking up materials, Typically our partner programs cover the cost of their supervisor and transportation for the students, though sometimes we co-apply for funding.
+Funding Needs: The Foundry covers the cost of an instructor, use of our facilities and admin time for coordinating with clients, picking up materials, Typically our partner programs cover the cost of their supervisor and transportation for the students, though sometimes we co-apply for funding to cover these sessions..

-Growth: Not only can The Foundry make small items such as benches, we have the potential to build larger structures such as arbors, green roofs, community structures and tiny houses.
+Growth: Not only can The Foundry make small items -- benches or a trellis, we have the potential to build larger structures such as arbors, green roofs, community structures and tiny houses.
 Good examples of other programs that do large scale community build projects: Yestermorrow Design/Build School and Rural Studio.
-We are looking to grow in that direction in the next few years.
+We are looking to grow in this direction over the next few years.

 Students from Baker Victory Services and Health Sciences Charter School worked with us to develop a nightlight we designed for younger students.
 It has a motion sensor built in – so in a dark room, it turns on when your wave your hand over it.
-We are currently planning for the second year of this program.
+We are currently planning for the second year of this program - thanks to The Emerging Philanthropists of Color for help with funding!

 Experiential Learning - Day Programs get students out of the classroom and into the studio or lab to expose them to real-life opportunities for skills development.
 We work with students to make community-based projects.
 This past year we made outdoor tables for the Northland Corridor project.
-We celebrate all building projects with a ribbon-cutting event so students can celebrate their success and are congratulated on the hard work they’ve achieved.
+We celebrate all building projects with a ribbon-cutting event so students are able to celebrate their success and the work they’ve achieved.

-Program Needs: We need sponsors and/or community sites to build projects.
-Application process for projects start in late spring for the following year.
+Program Needs: We need sponsors and community sites to build projects.
+Our application process for new projects starts in late spring for the following year so that we can build two projects in our woodshop and metalshop.

-Growth: Currently we offer two programs each week and are looking to expand to offer a third day for BPS.
+Growth: Currently we offer two programs each week and are looking to expand to offer a third day for BPS that will run in our TechLab..

 |A number of students join us each year to make their own 3D printed objects.
 We also teach participants laser scanning and 3D mesh creation.
 We don’t like to download pre-made files from the web – we teach people to create their own three-dimensional works, masterpieces and usable products.|